Economy of the Isle of Man: Gas

 Gas for lighting and heating has been supplied to users on the Isle of Man since 1836, firstly as town gas, then as liquid petroleum gas (LPG); since 2003 natural gas has been available.
 The future use of hydrogen as a supplementary or substitute fuel is being studied.

 Broadband

 The Island is connected with five submarine cables to the UK and Ireland.

-While the Isle of Man Communications Commission refers to Akamai’s recent State of the Internet Report for Q1 2017, with "the Island ranked 8th in the world for percentage of broadband connections with >4 Mb/s connectivity, with 96% of users connecting at speeds greater than 4Mb/s", an "international league table of broadband speeds puts the Isle of Man at 50th in the world".
+While the Isle of Man Communications Commission refers to Akamai’s recent State of the Internet Report for Q1 2017, with "the Island ranked 8th in the world for percentage of broadband connections with >4 Mb/s connectivity, with 96% of users connecting at speeds greater than 4 Mb/s", an "international league table of broadband speeds puts the Isle of Man at 50th in the world".
 Manx Telecom recently announced to roll out Fibre-to-the-Home (FTTH) superfast broadband with download speeds of up to 1Gigabit per second.